Optimal and Diffusion Transports in Machine Learning: Training Neural Networks

 In general, global convergence of Wasserstein flows for quadratic interaction energies is out of reach.
 However, a breakthrough result by Chizat and Bach~\cite{chizat2018global} establishes convergence for this particular setting.

 \begin{theorem}[Chizat--Bach] Consider the two-layer MLP~\eqref{eq:mlp-meanfield} with ReLU activation.
-If the initialization $\alpha_0$ has a density with respect to Lebesgue measure on $\RR^{d+d'}$, then the Wasserstein gradient flow of $f(\alpha)$ can only converge to global minimizers of $f$. \end{theorem}
+If the initialization $\alpha_0$ has a density with respect to Lebesgue measure on $\RR^{d+d'}$, then every convergent limit point of the Wasserstein gradient flow of $f(\alpha)$ is a global minimizer of $f$. \end{theorem}

 A related result holds for smooth bounded activations~\cite{chizat2018global}, and was later refined to properly handle the non-smoothness of ReLU~\cite{wojtowytsch2020convergence}.
-While these theorems assume an infinite number of neurons at initialization, Chizat and Bach also show that the discrete particle system with finitely many neurons approximates the mean-field limit: when $n$ is large enough, the dynamics still converge to a global minimizer of $f$.
-Since two-layer MLPs are universal approximators, the minimal risk is zero, meaning that the trained network can perfectly interpolate the data.
+While these theorems assume an infinite number of neurons at initialization, Chizat and Bach also show that the discrete particle system with finitely many neurons approximates the mean-field limit over controlled time horizons.
+Since two-layer MLPs are universal approximators, the infimum of the empirical risk can be made arbitrarily small, and it can be zero under standard realizability or interpolation assumptions.
 The key remaining challenge is that these results are non-quantitative: it remains unclear how large $n$ must be in order to guarantee global convergence, even under suitable assumptions on the data distribution $(z_i,y_i)_i$.